-Retailers have many challenges—rising competition and market saturation, limited attention span and loyalty from consumers, and shifting ways of shopping.
-All of these obstacles are changing the ways retailers think about business.
+Companies, brands, and retailers have many challenges—rising competition and market saturation, limited attention span and loyalty from consumers, and shifting ways of shopping.
+All of these obstacles are changing the way retailers think about business.
 But these changes also provide retailers with opportunities to create new experiences that encourage shoppers to browse and buy.

 Retailers and brands seek a direct line of communication with consumers to develop the relationship over time.
 One of the most common ways to do this is via email marketing.
 Email marketing generally covers two broad categories: transactional emails and behavioral emails.